-In vSphere 7.0, you can manage a cluster with either baselines or images.
+You can manage a cluster with either baselines or images.
 You cannot use both at the same time for a single cluster.
-Even if you did not set up an image for the cluster during the cluster creation, you can at any time switch from using baselines to switching images for the cluster.
+Even if you do not set up an image for the cluster during cluster creation, you can at any time switch from using baselines to switching images for that cluster.

 To switch to vSphere Lifecycle Manager images, you must set up a new image or import an existing one.
 Before you proceed with setting up or importing an image, vCenter Server checks and reports if the cluster is eligible for using images.
 For more information about cluster eligibility, see Cluster Eligibility to Use vSphere Lifecycle Manager Images.

 With standalone hosts, you can only use baselines.
 For more information about the difference between baselines and images, see vSphere Lifecycle Manager Baselines and Images.

 - All ESXi hosts in the cluster must be of version 7.0 and later.

 - All ESXi hosts in the cluster must be stateful.